Physics

 Use it for

-Floors, walls, fixed frames, ground planes, building structure.
+Floors, walls, fixed frames, ground planes, building structure, stoppers, conveyors.

 Collider

-A Collider defines the collision shape used for contacts and intersections used by the physics engine.
-Colliders don’t need to match the visual mesh perfectly, simpler shapes will have a better and more stable performance.
+A Collider defines the collision shape used for contacts and intersections in the physics engine.
+Colliders don't need to match the visual mesh perfectly; simpler shapes provide better, more stable performance.

 Notes and best practices

-• For heavy simulations try to choose the simplest collider that gives you good results (Box/Sphere/Capsule are typically the most stable).
+- For heavy simulations, choose the simplest collider that gives acceptable results (Box and Sphere are usually the most stable).

-• If an object should move naturally, set it to Dynamic.
+- If an object should move naturally according to the laws of physics, set it to Dynamic.